The Fastest Way to Travel to Iraq

 If you are going to consider some form of travel to Iraq then why not jump into the heart of the country and travel to Baghdad.

 As one of the most important Arab cities in history, Baghdad is oozing with history.
 Southern Iraq in general can now be considered safe, three years after the fall of the ISIS threat.
 Rocky Road Travel have conducted numerous tours to Baghdad since 2018.
 Using the capital city as your base, hit the road north to Samarra and the iconic minaret.
 Further south hit up the holy cities of Najaf and Karbala before making your way to ancient Babylon and the Mesopotamian Marshlands.
 Continue along to Basra or make your way back to Baghdad via the archeological sites at Ur and Abu Gharib.

 Iraq Visa Application

 The Iraq visa process can be a tricky affair but if you travel to Iraq with Rocky Road Travel then we will make this a relatively straightforward process.

-Iraqi tourist visas are only issued to groups of 5 or more people.
-You’ll have to find 4 friends or simply join on of our scheduled group tours to Iraq.
-Once signed up, we will apply for a letter of invitation on your behalf.
+Iraq has recently announced a visa on arrival scheme for citizens of the EU, UK, US, Canada, Australia, New Zealand, Switzerland, Russia, China, Japan and South Korea.
+If you don’t belong to one of these countries then once you join our scheduled group tours to Iraq, we will apply for a letter of invitation on your behalf.
 Once issued you will then need to bring this to your nearest Iraqi embassy to apply for the visa.
 The whole process can take up to one month so apply early.
 Contact us for more information on travelling to Iraq.